Why Dead Skin Cells Build Up and How to Get Rid of ThemSeptember 16, 2022

 Causing everything from a dull skin tone and sallow skin to clogged pores and breakouts, dead skin cell buildup is a common skincare concern.
 While sloughing away dead surface skin cells through chemical and physical exfoliation is a great way to reveal a glowing, radiant complexion, it’s important to know what’s causing your skin cells to build up in the first place.
-Check out some of the most common causes, ahead.
+Then, you can adjust your skincare routine to prevent it.
+Check out some of the most common causes of dead skin cells, ahead.

 What Are Dead Skin Cells?